Leave a legacy

-Many years will hopefully elapse between the writing of your will and the time when BASC receives your legacy.
-If there is a particular aspect of our work you would wish your gift to be put towards, it is possible to include this at the time of drafting your will.
+Many years will hopefully elapse between the writing of your Will and the time when BASC receives your legacy.

 The key areas that we use legacies are:

-There are free sites to write your will.
-However, one tiny error can invalidate the entire will, so we recommend that you employ a solicitor to do the work.
+There are free sites you can use to write your Will.
+However, one tiny error can invalidate the entire Will, so we recommend that you employ a solicitor to do the work.

-When you decide to make a will, or update it, contact a professional adviser.
-This be a solicitor or financial adviser.
-Who will be able to advise you on the correct wording if you decide to leave BASC a legacy in your will.
+When you decide to make a Will, or update it, contact a professional adviser.
+This can be a solicitor or financial adviser, who will be able to advise you on the correct wording if you decide to leave BASC a legacy in your Will.

 The following wording can be used to gift a share of your estate to BASC: